 - Steal financial information.

 In addition to this, the malware may also update itself in order to further obfuscate itself and avoid detection on your computer.
 Whatever the case may be, security experts recommend that you must immediately check your computer for malware after removing JS/Redirector from your PC and change all your passwords as well as enable two-factor-authentication where possible.

 How to Remove JS/Redirector Trojan from Your Computer

 In order to fully erase this malware from your computer, we strongly advise you to focus on following the steps from the removal manual below.
 It is divided in manual removal instructions and automatic removal ones.
 If you have experience in malware removal, you can go ahead and check out the manual removal, but security experts often outline that your best bet is to automatically scan for malicious objects on your computer, associated with JS/Redirector Trojan and secure it completely, using an advanced anti-malware software.
 This will not only secure your computer and browsers, but will also help you to stay protected against future infections as well.

 - Guide 1: How to Remove JS/Redirector from Windows.

-- Guide 2: Get rid of JS/Redirector from Mac OS X.
+- Guide 2: Get rid of JS/Redirector on Mac OS X.

-- Guide 3: Remove JS/Redirector from Google Chrome.
+- Guide 3: Remove JS/Redirector in Google Chrome.

 - Guide 4: Erase JS/Redirector from Mozilla Firefox.